-In this new series 7 model, we see a complete shift of design from bulkier and wider to lighter and narrower shape.
+In this new series 7 model, we see a complete shift of design from bulkier and wider to lighter and narrower shapes.
 Besides making the shaver look good, it improves the ergonomics as well.
 The sleeker and thinner shape of the shaver makes it easier to hold and float around the face.

 Braun has used the rubber generously on the top half and the sides of the shaver.
 In addition, rubber features a dimpled surface that aids in gripping especially when hands are wet.
 The sides at the top are also a bit curved and this provides really good ergonomics.

-Though the ergonomics in original series 7 were also decent, the wider size of shaver provided inadequate control.
+Though the ergonomics in the original series 7 were also decent, the wider size of the shaver provided inadequate control.
 Fortunately, this time around, you get almost the same firm and steady grip but with better control and accuracy.
 It is mainly because of the thinner and narrower design which makes it easy to float around, and the ergonomics like this serve as icing on the cake.

 The use of plastic in the construction of this shaver may make some people skeptical about its durability.
 However, it is not something you should brood over as the quality of that plastic is not cheap by any means.
 In fact, the plastic has a nice feel to it and the construction is also sturdy and solid.

 The interface is fairly simple but elegant enough to improve the aesthetics of the shaver.
-The advanced LED displays the battery health and several reminders that can improve your experience with timely actions on them.
+The advanced LED displays battery health and several reminders that can improve your experience with timely actions on them.

-Moving on, the head has the same number of shaving elements as the original series 7 model and it is the only similarity between two series.
+Moving on, the head has the same number of shaving elements as the original series 7 model and it is the only similarity between the two series.
 The rest of the features including the flexibility and the material of suspension is all different.

 However, plastic limits the retracting capabilities of blades and it has some benefits to it as well.
 The plastic occupies relatively less space that makes the room between shaving elements a bit more spacious.
 This means that during wet shaving the debris will easily pass through and there would be virtually no clogging.
-A relaxing breath for the people with sensitive skin after all!
+A relaxing breath for people with sensitive skin after all!

 Shaving Performance of 7085cc

 When it comes to shaving performance, 7085cc checks all the right boxes.
-It is quick, comfortable and provides a really close shave.
+It is quick, comfortable, and provides a really close shave.
 It uses three shaving elements, two of which are ultra-sharp blades with foil covering them and one ActiveLift trimmer.

 However, what sets it apart is the trimming accessories that come with it.
-In the original series 7 models, positioning of the pop-up trimmer made it hard to use.
+In the original series 7 models, the positioning of the pop-up trimmer made it hard to use.
 Fortunately, in 7085cc instead of popping out from the side, you can mount the trimmer on the head.
 All you have to do is to remove the shaving head and put the trimmer back in and you are good to go.

 This accessory is sharp and the positioning over the head gives you more control and accuracy.
-Therefore, you can style your beard, shape the edges of the sideburns and can even trim the beard before shaving it.
+Therefore, you can style your beard, shape the edges of the sideburns, and can even trim the beard before shaving it.